petertodd/uniquebits/README.md

 data exist.
 Unfortunately there is a tremendous amount of misinformation out there regarding this point.
 Secondly it is not possible to trustlessly outsource this publication, for example with Factom's merkle tree scheme.
-If you're protocol involves a third-party in the publication that third-party can put you in a position of being unable to prove you did not commit fraud as you can't control what publications they make on your behalf.
+If your protocol involves a third-party in the publication that third-party can put you in a position of being unable to prove you did not commit fraud as you can't control what publications they make on your behalf.